top of page

 The kids living in the growing subdivision would huddle inside the base of the tower and it served as a kind of de facto "fort."
 The night before some of them must have had a party.
 They left their evidence behind.

-The next morning, 10-year-old Chris Colston and his bicycle-riding buddies stopped for a break inside the tower, and they took turns putting their noses up to the bottle to catch a whiff of the alcohol.
+The next morning, 10-year-old Chris Colston and his bicycle-riding buddies stopped for a midsummer break inside the tower, and they took turns putting their noses up to the bottle to catch a whiff of the alcohol.
 It was horrible, rot-gut stuff, but it sparked an idea in Colston's mind.
-That afternoon he wrote about all sorts of assorted stenches he encountered: the liquor bottle, a neighborhood friend's breath, a local skunk terrorizing the neighborhood, and the poop left in yards from the local dogs.
+That afternoon he wrote about all sorts of assorted stenches he encountered in the neighborhood: the liquor bottle, a friend's breath, a local skunk terrorizing the neighborhood, and the poop left in yards from the local dogs (yes, back then, the dogs roamed free).
 So, you could say Mr. Colston's first book stunk.
+He wrote it long-hand on white copy paper, accompanied by quick drawings.
+He stapled it all together, used colored markers to create a cover, and then showed it to his friends.

 © Copyright Chris Colston